Another Picture Book Review of a 2018 picture book by Jean Matthew Hall.

 Eraser feels unappreciated.
 Pencil takes all the credit for the work he does and trivializes Eraser’s contribution.
 So, she runs away.

 On her journey she meets wadded-up and trashed papers who remind her of her worth.
 Nothing would be turned in correctly without her efforts.

 So, Eraser pulls herself together and returns to help the other school supplies with the gigantic science project in progress.

 In the end Pencil realizes the error of his ways and welcomes Eraser as a partner.

 Like I say, not my favorite.
-Not just the art and the format, but the story seems too easy.
-Not enough conflict to show us what Eraser is really made of.
+Not just because of the art, but also the story.
+The plot feels incomplete.
+There isn’t enough conflict to show us what Eraser is really made of.

 But I think your kiddos will enjoy this light and silly tale.